Helping Employers Navigate Rising NI Costs: The Role of Salary Sacrifice

 Salary £35,000 £33,056

-Employer’s NI £3,574 £3,306
+Employer’s NI £4,500 £4,208

-Employer’s pension contribution £1,050 £3,129
+Employer’s pension contribution £1,050 £3,140

-Total cost to Employer £39,624 £39,490
+Total cost to Employer £40,550 £40,404

 If Sam’s employer doesn’t redirect any savings, the saving is double.
-And the Employment Allowance will reduce the total NI bill by a further £10,500.

 Points to consider

-It’s important to note that salary exchange won’t be right for all employees, and it isn’t possible to exchange salary below minimum wage or below the threshold for automatic enrolment.
+It’s important to note that salary sacrifice won’t be right for all employees, and it isn’t possible to exchange salary below minimum wage or below the threshold for automatic enrolment.
 It’s also important to remember that an employee’s headline salary will be lower post-exchange, which could impact their ability to borrow, although employers could offset this by providing a certificate showing headline earnings before any salary exchange.

-By understanding the changes, exploring the benefits of salary exchange, and considering the expanded Employment Allowance, employers can navigate this transition more effectively and potentially turn a challenging situation into an opportunity for growth and retention.
+The employer National Insurance increase was and still is a concern for employers, and some have incurred additional costs as a result.
+However, with focused planning, it's possible for advisers to help mitigate some of this additional cost.
+By understanding the changes, exploring the benefits of salary sacrifice, and considering the expanded Employment Allowance, employers can navigate this transition more effectively and potentially turn a challenging situation into an opportunity for growth and retention.

 Sources:

-2 Royal London employer qualitative research conducted between 4th and 11th November 2024.
+1 Royal London employer qualitative research conducted between 4 and 11 November 2024.

 Disclaimer